Barsnes/barsnes-server/README.md

 # Barsnes.dev root website

-https://barsnes.dev will be autodeployed on pushes to main.
+https://barsnes.dev will be autodeployed on pushes to main!